greenwebdev/insurance-calc/README.md

 ## Assumptions

 * Since Date of Birth is on the form, we do not require the user to enter their age.
-Instead we display their age
+Instead we display their age in the results section for clarity.
+* The calculation appears to be incorrect to me, as the monthly premiums do not resemble quotes I have seen online.

 ## App